rpf13/sportsshooting_react/README.md

 ### `Avatar.js`

-The `Avatar` component provides a reuseable component, mainly used in our app for the user profiles.
+The `Avatar` component provides a reuseable component, mainly used in the app for the user profiles.

 - The component accepts a `src` prop which stands for the image source URL for the avatar.
 - It has a default height of `45` pixels for the image which can be overridden with the `height` prop.
 In the app, it gets overwritten on a few places.